grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!NOTE]
 > If the Display FPC is still connected to the motherboard and rests on the battery, the battery will be removed by gently lifting it up from the screw bosses and towards the bottom side of the device.
 Ensure that the Display FPC connection isn't bent at a 90⁰ angle.

 > [!WARNING]
 > Only handle the battery by the plastic frame.
 Bending, twisting, or impacting the battery may damage the battery, damage the device, and/or result in severe personal injury or property damage.
 Always use two hands when handling the battery.

 > [!IMPORTANT]
 > Place the battery somewhere where the battery can't accidentally be contacted or damaged. **DO NOT** place anything on top of the battery.

 > [!IMPORTANT]
 > When disposing of the battery, ensure you're recycling according to local laws.
 See [Environmental Compliance Requirements](surface-environmental-compliance.md#environmental-compliance-requirements) for more details.

 > [!IMPORTANT]
-> The Motherboard and Battery are very sensitive to ESD
+> The Motherboard and Battery are sensitive to ESD
 > and can be easily damaged.
 It's critical that you ensure proper
 > grounding before performing any work on these parts.

 > [!WARNING]
-> In the instance of a battery event, submerge the entire device in a 1-gallon Enclosure filled with .5 gallons of clean sand.
+> In the instance of a battery event, submerge the entire device in a 1-gallon Enclosure filled with 0.5 gallons of clean sand.
 Ensure the entire device is submerged. **DO NOT** attempt to pick up the device.

 ### Procedure Installation Battery